-However, the management of the auditee did not/ could not provide the information/ documents/ financial statements that are necessary to execute the audit and form an audit opinion for the year of ... in our audit (Here, information and documents are explained.
-For example: the books, statements, documents and necessary substitutive documents and information to be submitted to the TCA at the end of account period pursuant to Procedures and Principles for Submitting Auditee Accounts to the TCA and Informing Accounting Units and Accounting Officers)."
+However, the management of the auditee did not/could not provide the information/documents/financial statements that are necessary to execute the audit and form an audit opinion for the year of... in our audit.

 Assessment of Internal Control System